Bandaras88/AppFactory-Resume-Example/Resume/Documentation/Walkthrough.md

 ## Step 2

-On the sign in page you're going to have to enter your live account details
+On the sign in page you're going to have to enter your live account details.

 ![](images/img2.png?raw=true)

 ## Step 3

-When you're signed in, you'll sent to the azure portal dashboard
+When you're signed in, you'll be sent to the azure portal dashboard.

 ![](images/img3.png?raw=true)

 ## Step 4

-To create a new web app click on New, on the New blade click on Web+Mobile and then click on Web App
+To create a new web app click on New -> Web+Mobile -> Web App

 ![](images/img4.png?raw=true)